 Expert Insights

-"The range is a great starting point, but always consider it in the context of other statistical measures," says Dr. Emily Carter, a statistician at Data Insights Inc. "Using the range in conjunction with standard deviation and IQR gives a more complete picture of your data."
+"The range is a great starting point, but always consider it in the context of other statistical measures," says Dr. Emily Carter, a statistician at Data Insights Inc. "Using the range in conjunction with standard deviation and IQR gives a more complete picture of your data.

-Moreover, the range is particularly useful in situations where quick decisions are needed.
+Beyond that, the range is particularly useful in situations where quick decisions are needed.
 In a fast-paced trading environment, for instance, traders may use the range to quickly assess price volatility and make informed decisions.

 Tips and Expert Advice: Maximizing the Use of Range